KsNewSpace/Parallax_MaskKSC/README.md

 ## Functional

 - [Persistant Rotation](https://github.com/linuxgurugamer/PersistentRotation) (allows crafts to maintain their rotation / aim during time warp)
+- [Kerbal Konstructs](https://github.com/KSP-RO/Kerbal-Konstructs/) (Allows you to place structures on planets.
+For example new runways and buildings)
+    - [KSCEnhanced](https://spacedock.info/mod/3654/KSC%20Enhanced%20-%20JNSQ) (Expands KSC with more runways, launch pads and overall fuller design)
 - ...

 ## Quality of Life